Music

 Over the years, we've had lots of live concerts including: Roy Trombley on harpsichord; José Melis on piano and vocals; the Guiu Family Trio on flute, piano, violin; and others.

-There has also always been a lot of music at our somewhat annual Stunt Night / Talent Night with everything from piano and guitar music written and/or performed by various members, to Rev. Dr. George F. Dole's classically-inspired jazzy blues tune:
+There has also always been a lot of music at our somewhat annual Stunt Night / Talent Night with everything from piano and guitar music written and/or performed by various members, to Rev. Dr. George F. Dole's classically-inspired jazzy blues tune, The FNCA Blues:

 The FNCA Blues